Skip to content

-a datatype is a specification for a domain about how its values should be represented. it may not be able to represent all the possible values of the domain (especially with infinite-domain datatypes) but is acceptable enough for approximate computation.
+a representation is a specification for a domain about how its values should be represented. it may not be able to represent all the possible values of the domain (especially with infinite-domain datatypes) but it should at least be acceptable enough for approximate computation.

 datatypes are parameterized as much as possible, which is how daamath generalizes a lot of existing datatypes.